haseebktm/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L02_Create_entities.md

 15. Enter **Answer 1 Points** for **Display Name**, select **Whole Number** for **Data Type** and click **Done**.

-16. Add 3 more filed with values below.
+16. Add 3 more fields with values below.
 These will store the points awarded if someone picks this answer.

     - Name **Answer 2 Points** Data Type **Whole Number**.